broadinstitute/wfl/docs/docs/README.md

 The `wfl` jar includes a manifest with at least that information in it, and a version command that returns it.

-## Role in Terra

-The Data Sciences Platform (DSP) is building a new system (around Terra) for storing and processing biological data.
-The system design includes a Data Repository where data is stored, and a Methods Repository that executably describes transformations on that data.

-In the new system, the DSP needs something to fulfill the role that Zamboni currently plays in our current infrastructure to support the Genomics Platform (GP).

-Zamboni watches various queues for messages describing new data and how to process it.
-Zamboni interprets those messages to dispatch work to workflow engines (running on the premises or in the loud) and monitors the progress of those workflows.
-The Zamboni web UI allows users to track the progress of workflows, and enables Ops engineers to debug problems and resume or restart failed workflows.
-Zamboni can run workflows on both a local Sun Grid Engine (SGE), and on Cromwell on premises and in the cloud.

 ## Capabilities

 When Workflow Launcher is on-premises or in the cloud, it can